-Fig. 11.20: Magneto-optical trap. (a) Schematic setup with 3 pairs of counterpropagating laser beams.
-A set of two coils carries opposing currents which generate a quadrupolar magnetic field with a zero at the center. (b) Spatial dependence of energy levels for a model J=0 to J=1 atomic transition.
-In given direction, the magnetic field increases linearly from the center.
+Fig. 11.20 Magneto-optical trap. (a) Schematic set-up with three pairs of counter-propagating laser beams.
+A set of two coils carries opposing currents which generate a quadrupolar magnetic field with a zero at the centre. (b) Spatial dependence of energy levels for a model J = 0 to J = 1 atomic transition.
+In given direction, the magnetic field increases linearly from the centre.
 In one dimension, the MOT can be explained using the simplified example of an atom with a $J = 0 \rightarrow J = 1$ transition (Fig. 11.20(b)) which is exposed to a pair of counter-propagating light beams with circular polarization of opposite handedness in a linearly increasing magnetic field ($\sigma^+\sigma^-$ configuration).
-Away from the centre and for red detuning ($\omega{\rm L} < \omega_0$), a sufficiently slow atom is always much more in resonance with the laser beam whose radiation pressure is directed to the centre of the quadrupole field.
+Away from the centre and for red detuning ($\omega_L < \omega_0$), a sufficiently slow atom is always much more in resonance with the laser beam whose radiation pressure is directed to the centre of the quadrupole field.
 Thus the atom will experience a force directed towards this centre.
 In three dimensions, a spherical quadrupole field has to be used.
-It is generated by two coils with currents flowing in opposite directions ('anti-Helmholtz coils').
+It is generated by two parallel coils with currents flowing in opposite directions ('anti-Helmholtz coils').
 The handedness of the circular polarizations has to be chosen in accordance with the magnetic field (Fig. 11.20(a)).
-The simple one-dimensional concept has led to success in three dimensions as well.
+The simple one-dimensional concept has proven successful in three dimensions as well.
 The realization of the MOT with simple vapour cells has significantly contributed to its widespread use.
-The MOT is used in numerous laboratories in experiments for laser cooling.
-In the MOT, an equilibrium between loading rate (by capture of atoms from the slow part of the thermal distribution) and loss rate (by collisions with 'hot' atoms) is built up, which typically contains some 10^8 atoms and has a volume of 0.1 mm diameter.
+The MOT is used in numerous laboratories in experiments with laser cooled samples of neutral atoms.
+In the MOT, an equilibrium between loading rate (by capture of atoms from the slow part of the thermal distribution) and loss rate (by collisions with 'hot' atoms) is built up, which typically contains some 108 atoms and has a volume of 0.1 mm diameter.
 The residual pressure of the cell must not be too high, because the loading of atoms into the magneto-optical trap must not be interrupted by collisions with fast atoms during the capture process (which takes some milliseconds).
 11.6.4 Dipole forces in a standing wave Let us now evaluate the magnetic force, Eq.
-(11.15), for the case of a standing wave field generated from counter-propagating plane waves.
-In this standing wave the Bfield is shifted by 90° with respect to the electric field, $\mathbf{E}(z) = 2\mathbf{E}(t)\cos(kz)$ and $\mathbf{B}(z) = (2i/c)\mathbf{e_k} \times \mathbf{E}(t)\sin(kz)$, and the time average picks out the real part in this case (compare Eq.
-(11.16)):
+(11.16), for the case of a standingwave field generated from counter-propagating plane waves.
+In this standing wave the B field is shifted by 90° with respect to the electric field, $\mathbf{E}(z) = 2\mathbf{E}(t)\cos(kz)$ and $\mathbf{B}(z) = (2i/c)\mathbf{e_k} \times \mathbf{E}(t)\sin(kz)$, and the time average picks out the real part in this case (compare Eq.
+(11.17)):